 It's also important to establish regular processes for monthly, weekly, and even daily information gatherings.

 For teams, the daily huddle (or stand-up meeting) is one of the most efficient and effective ways to ensure everyone is on the same page and that the team is working towards the same goals.
 At Foleon, daily huddles are an integral part of our work culture.

-If you're delivering grandiose messages to the external public while, internally, workers are unengaged, uninformed and unhappy; something is clearly wrong.
+If you're delivering grandiose messages to the external public while, internally, workers are unengaged, uninformed, and unhappy; something is wrong.